algofoogle/journal/README.md

 This is a place where I will collect general notes and thoughts on projects I pick up ad-hoc, or other stuff that takes my interest and I experiment with.

+Create a new article with `make` or `make new` (same).
+Ensure this README is updated correctly at the end, too.

 # Index

 ## 2019